COUNTY OF NEVADA REDISTRICTING PROCESS

 The Nevada County Redistricting Advisory Council will be meeting throughout 2021.
 Public hearings and workshops will be open to the public.
 Nevada City sessions will be in the Board of Supervisors' Chambers, 950 Maidu Avenue.
 The Truckee hearing will be in the Town Council's Chambers, 10183 Truckee Airport Road.

-- August 10th at the Board of Supervisors meeting held in Truckee
+- August 24th at the Board of Supervisors meeting held in Truckee (NOTE: Adjusted from August 10th date)

 - November 9th, at the Board of Supervisors meeting held in Nevada City